pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 # Publish/Subscribe API for PHP SDK

-Low-latency publish and real-time subscribe for channels and channel groups.

-For conceptual guidance, see Connection Management and Publish Messages.
+Low-latency messaging to one or many subscribers.
+For concepts, see Connection Management and Publish Messages.

 ## Publish

-`publish()` sends a JSON-serializable payload to all subscribers of a channel.
-Messages are replicated globally and delivered to all subscribers.
+`publish()` sends a message to all subscribers on a channel.
+Messages are replicated globally.

-Key points
+- Prerequisites and limitations
-- Initialize with publishKey.
-Subscribing isn’t required to publish.
+  - Initialize PubNub with publishKey.
-- One channel per publish call (no multi-channel publish).
-- Transport security: set ssl = true at initialization; optional message encryption via Crypto module.
-- Payload: Any JSON-serializable type (object, array, number, string; UTF‑8 strings).
-Don’t pass special classes/functions.
+  - You don't need to subscribe to publish.
+  - You cannot publish to multiple channels simultaneously.
+- Security
+  - Enable TLS/SSL by setting ssl: true during initialization.
+You can also encrypt messages.
+- Message data
+  - Message can be any JSON-serializable data (objects, arrays, numbers, strings).
+Avoid special classes/functions.
+Strings can include any UTF‑8 characters.
-- Don’t JSON serialize message or meta yourself—SDK handles it.
+  - Don't JSON serialize: Pass full objects for message and meta; SDK handles serialization.
+- Size
-- Size: Max 32 KiB (including escaped characters and channel name).
-Aim for <1,800 bytes.
+  - Max 32 KiB (includes escaped chars and channel name).
+Aim under ~1,800 bytes for best performance.
 Oversize returns Message Too Large.
+- Publish rate
-- Throughput: Publish as fast as bandwidth allows; soft limits apply.
-Subscribers may drop messages if overwhelmed; in-memory queue is 100 messages.
+  - Publish as fast as bandwidth allows.
+There’s a soft throughput limit; subscribers may drop messages if they can’t keep up.
+In-memory queue is 100 messages (e.g., publishing 200 at once may drop earlier messages if subscriber hasn’t received any).
-- customMessageType: Optional case-sensitive label (3–50 alphanumeric chars; dashes and underscores allowed; can’t start with special chars or pn_/pn-).
-Examples: text, action, poll.
+- Custom message type
+  - optional customMessageType to label messages (for example, text, action, poll).
-- Best practices:
+- Best practices
+  - Publish serially, not concurrently.
-  - Publish serially; check success response [1,"Sent","136074940..."] before sending next.
+  - Verify success return code ([1,"Sent","136074940..."]) before sending next.
-  - On failure [0,"blah","<timetoken>"], retry.
+  - On failure ([0,"blah","<timetoken>"]), retry.
-  - Keep queue <100; throttle bursts (example ≤5 msg/s).
+  - Keep queue under 100 messages.
+  - Throttle bursts (e.g., ≤ 5 msg/s) as needed.

 ### Method(s)